Enjoying, and maintaining, healthy relationships is something many of us, at some time or another, have difficulty with.

 As individuals it is easy to pay lip service and say we realise that we all see things differently, but the reality is, we often like to get our own way and don’t allow for those differences or handle them very well, and through poor communication and misunderstandings, our feelings can get hurt.

-Part of the challenge we face living on Earth is to learn how to manage our lives effectively and that includes getting along with others.
+Part of the daily challenge we face, during our time on Earth, is to learn how to manage our lives effectively and that includes getting along with others.
 We are all part of humanity and emanate from the same source.
 We come in different shapes and sizes and our outer features differ, but underneath that – we are the same.

-We are all trying to lead satisfying and fulfilling lives, but we are not separate from one another and whether we are consciously aware of it or not, we are all walking in the same direction – back to the source we originated from as pure, perfect beings.
+We are all trying to lead satisfying and fulfilling lives, and we must remember that we are not separate from one another.
+Whether we are consciously aware of it or not, we are all walking in the same direction – back to the original source – returning as pure, perfect beings.

 So why do we have so many problems getting on with each other?